ravimandal06/LOST-JAVA-GAME/README.md

 ## HOW TO PLAY

-you need to have netbeans IDE installed on your system and your resolution must me 1366x768. i have yet to make an installable executable of the game and make the resolution dynamic so it could be played on any resolution.
+you need to have netbeans IDE installed on your system and your resolution must be 1366x768. i have yet to make an installable executable of the game and make the resolution dynamic so it could be played on any resolution.

 ![corrupt image](https://github.com/msaad1999/LOST/blob/master/assets/speedrun.gif)